yewstack/yew/docs/README.md

 ## Spelling and grammar

-We recognise that not everyone who contributes to Yew will have "perfect" grammar or be a native English speaker.
+We recognize that not everyone who contributes to Yew will have "perfect" grammar or be a native English speaker.
 We're all human; everyone makes mistakes and nobody will look down on you if you make typos or grammar mistakes (we'll just fix them, merge PRs and move on with life).